Kevin Young (basketball, born 1990)

-Kevin Young Jr. (born June 24, 1990) is a Puerto Rican professional basketball player for the Osos de Manatí of the Baloncesto Superior Nacional (BSN).
+Kevin Young Jr. (born June 24, 1990) is a Puerto Rican professional basketball player for the Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN).
 He played college basketball for Loyola Marymount and Kansas.

 High school career

 Young attended Perris High School of the Sun Belt League.
-He helped his team go 25-7 overall and 10-0 in league play and leading his team to the CIF-SS Division 3 finals where it lost to Hemet West Valley.
+He helped his team go 25–7 overall and 10–0 in league play and leading his team to the CIF-SS Division 3 finals where it lost to Hemet West Valley.
 He finished his senior season averaging 16.1 points, 10.8 rebounds and 3.7 blocks.

 College career

 Young began his college basketball career with Loyola Marymount where he broke the LMU school freshman rebounds (224) and rebounds per game (7.2 rpg) records with 224 boards for 7.2 rpg and also set the LMU freshman records with 34 blocked shots and 51 steals.

 In 2011, Young transferred to Kansas.
-As a junior, he played in 38 of 39 games, becoming the Jayhawks’ key sixth man as the season progressed.
+As a junior, he played in 38 of 39 games, becoming the Jayhawks' key sixth man as the season progressed.
 He averaged 11.4 minutes, 3.4 points, 3.0 rebounds and 0.6 assists per game.
-As a senior, he ranked among the Big 12 leaders in rebounding (seventh, 6.8) and steals (15th, 1.1) and was Kansas’ second-leading rebounder at 6.8 rpg.
+As a senior, he ranked among the Big 12 leaders in rebounding (seventh, 6.8) and steals (15th, 1.1) and was Kansas' second-leading rebounder at 6.8 rpg.
 Young had 22 games with seven or more rebounds, including each of his final four games of the season.